djagerif/comfort2mqtt/README.md

 To manually install this Add-on, follow the steps below.

-* In Home Assistant, go to Settings -> Add-ons
+* In Home Assistant, go to 'Settings' -> 'Add-ons'
-* Click ADD-ON STORE in the bottom-right corner
+* Click 'ADD-ON STORE' in the bottom-right corner
-* Click the three dots '...' in the top-right corner and select Repositories
+* Click the three dots '...' in the top-right corner and select 'Repositories'
 * Add the https://github.com/djagerif/comfort2mqtt URL and click Close.

   You should now see the following Add-on.